gcdeng/my-website-v3/src/pages/resume.md

 ### [ETH Price Prediction Dapp](https://github.com/gcdeng/eth-price-prediction-dapp)

+A dapp for guessing the rise and fall of ETH prices.
+Players who guess correctly can win bonuses according to the betting ratio.

 ### [crypto-trading-bot-dca](https://github.com/gcdeng/crypto-trading-bot-dca)

 A cryptocurrency trading bot to help you implement dollar-cost averaging (DCA) investment strategy automatically.